-Browsing the web this weekend, I saw a WICR, a competitor had finally put up their website…looking through, I saw they were a “Nevada Coating Systems” applicator…so I clicked the link to see what was there.
+Browsing the web this weekend, I saw that Wanke Industrial Commercial Residential Inc, had finally put up their website…looking through, I saw they were a “Nevada Coating Systems” applicator…so I clicked the link to see what was there.

-Nevada Coating Systems is an entity using an address down in Rancho Mirage, so I googled the phone/address and found that it is linked to Dave Krubinksi, a former Mer-Ko salesman and current Roof Consultant Institute member.
+Nevada Coating Systems is an entity using an address down in Rancho Mirage, so I googled the phone/address and found that it is linked to a former Mer-Ko salesman and ex Roof Consultant Institute member who now owns the company under a different albeit similar name.
+We would warn consumers to do their research and background checks at CSLB, Yelp!, BBB and Google.

 NCS is advertising their coatings for decks, liners, pools and many other areas that don’t really interest me as I’m not in that line of work…they appear to have a Polyurea system, a 2 component system that is in heated tanks and is sprayed on using a gun that mixes the 2 parts as it’s sprayed.